 7:55 -- Mike Gavin here to bring you live coverage of the Home Run Derby.

 My predictions: Hanley Ramirez wins the Derby and Chris Young's swing is destroyed for the second half of the season.
-One of our announcers for this evening's Derby just predicted tonight's winner would be JOSE Ortiz.
+One of our announcer for this evening's Derby, Bobby Valentine, just predicted that JOSE Ortiz would win.
 Interesting.

 The beginning of the Home Run Derby from Angel Stadium in Anaheim is just minutes away...